vspaceone/MQTT-callblink/README.md

   #endif
 ```

-This is necessary for being able to receive JSON Payloads sent by MQTT-CallblinkConnector which
+This is necessary for being able to receive JSON Payloads sent by [Callmonitor-Connector-MQTT](https://github.com/vspaceone/Callmonitor-Connector-MQTT) which
 bigger than 128 Bytes.